samnne/u-eyes/README.md

 ## What's next for uEyes

+**1. Audio-to-Audio Integration**

 I plan to integrate **Gemini 3's Audio-to-Audio** streaming to remove the need for a **TTS** engine, making the voice even more natural and empathetic.

+**2. Multi-Platform Accessibility**

 I plan to really integrate connections through most common locations a person visits that important items tend to be left and also implement support for smart glasses to keep people connected with their world as much as possible.

+**3. Hands Free Experience**

+I also plan to incorporate browser tooling so the site can be **SEO** compliant, and work effectively with accessibility readers so the site is navigable without the need to press a single button.
+Distinguishing between traditional tools.

+## Check it Out Here

+(In Development)